aghstrategies/com.aghstrategies.usermover/README.md

 ### Move User Action

-This extension adds a "Move User" link to each row in the "Search For CMS Users" results AND to the Actions Dropdown on Contact's Summaries for contacts that are connected to a CMS User.
+This extension adds a "Reassign CMS User" link to each row in the "Search For CMS Users" results AND to the Actions Dropdown on Contact's Summaries for contacts that are connected to a CMS User for users logged in with the permission "Administer CiviCRM".

 ![Move User Action Screenshot](/images/MoveUser.png)